4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 2. Data Engineering
 3. ML Engineering

-Technically, all three of these areas overlap greatly, but the industry is evolving in such a way that engineering dev competencies, tools and organizational structures in companies are crystallizing separately in these areas
+Technically, all three of these areas overlap greatly, but the industry is evolving in such a way that engineering dev competencies, tools and process in companies are crystallizing separately around these areas

 MLOps
 *****